izzybee93/recipesblog/_posts/2021-01-01-tomato-salsa.md

     for 20 minutes or until they start to pop. \n3.
 Roughly slice the onion and place in a bowl of cold water for 5 minutes.\n4.
 In a food processor, add the onion, garlic, tomatoes, chilli, salt and coriander.\n5.
 Blend until almost smooth.
 Season to taste.\n6.
-Serve warm or cold, with tortillas, tacos, fajitas and more.\"
+Serve warm or cold, with tortillas, tacos, fajitas and more."
 ---